 The Company strengthened its sourcing organisation by setting up procurement office inSingapore to work closely with the suppliers in the South East Asian region having directbusiness with the manufacturers.

 Your Company has a consistent track record of dividend payment.
 The Directors arepleased to recommend a dividend of Rs 3/- (300%) per share of Rs 1/- each on Equity ShareCapital of the Company for FY17 for your approval.
 There will be no tax deduction atsource on dividend payments but those shareholders receiving a dividend income exceedingRs 10 lakh would become liable to pay additional tax @ 10%.
 Your Company would continueto bear tax on dividend @ 20.36% inclusive of surcharge.

 The dividend if approved shall be payable to the members holding shares as on recorddate i.e. June 28 2017.

 The amount available for appropriations including surplus from previous year amountedto Rs 33826 million.
 Surplus of Rs 32731 million has been carried forward to the balancesheet.
 A debenture redemption reserve of Rs 94 million and general reserve of Rs 1000million has been provided.

 BOARD OF DIRECTORS

-A) Appointment/Re-appointment of Directors
+A) Appointment/Re-appointment of Director

-C) Declaration by Independent Director(s)
+C) Declaration by Independent Directors